J. Elliott Casal

 Academic Summary

-J. Elliott Casal is an applied linguist with interests in corpus linguistics and corpus-based language teaching, second language/multilingual writing, and genre-based language teaching.
+J. Elliott Casal is an applied linguist with interests in corpus linguistics and corpus-based language teaching, discipline-specific and multilingual writing, genre-based language teaching, and computer-assisted language learning.

-Elliott’s work examines the functional and linguistic conventions of disciplinary and professional communication, the means by which language learners develop the linguistic and conceptual resources necessary to gain membership to discourse communities, and the role of corpora and corpus-tools in language teaching activity.
-His recent publications have adopted corpus-based discourse analytic approaches to syntactic complexity, phraseology, and ‘shell nouns’ in academic and professional genres, and he has also investigated qualitative approaches to assessing learner development through an emphasis on agency, creativity, and intentionality.
+Elliott’s work examines the functional and linguistic conventions of disciplinary and professional communication, the means by which learners develop discipline- or genre-specific literacies, and the role of corpora and corpus-tools in language teaching and learning.
+More specifically, he has published on syntactic complexity, phraseology, and academic literacy development across disciplines.
+He has also investigated qualitative approaches to assessing learner development through an emphasis on agency, creativity, and intentionality.

 Select Publications